 The simple answer is no.

 Overall, Spanish property prices have risen since Brexit.

 Some coastal areas have seen a decline in demand from British buyers.

 But the Spanish property market has held up because demand has been strong from other nationalities, such as German, Scandinavian, Irish, Russian and Chinese buyers – who have not been affected by Brexit.

-In addition, the Spanish economy is performing quite well (growth of 1.98% for 2019), which has boosted demand from local buyers.
+In addition, ultra-low interest rates has boosted demand from local buyers.

-But if you are already a legal resident of Spain, you have little to worry about.
+For those who are already a legal resident of Spain, there is little to worry about.

 Your current rights are protected by the Withdrawal Agreement.